Paid Absences from Work

 Full straight-time pay will be provided for all normally scheduled working time in which the employee is actively engaged in jury duty.

-An employee called to jury duty must inform his or her supervisor as soon as he or she receives notification.
+An employee called to jury duty must inform their supervisor as soon as they receive notification.

 Court Appearance